 The HERP Project is conducting mark-recapture studies.
-This is indicated on the data sheets by "turtle code" and "new or recapture population studies are conducted recapture."
+This is indicated on the data sheets by "turtle code" and "new or recapture."
+Mark-recapture population studies are conducted to determine the types and numbers of animals that are in a particular area, providing baseline data so that population changes can be monitored over time and over environmental changes that occur.